hubtype/botonic/packages/botonic-dx/README.md

 ```
 * Copy the contents of the `sample-config` folder to the root of your project
   (Merge this package.json's scripts into your project ones)
-* These files just import the configuration maintained within this project.
+* The files at `sample-config` just import the configuration maintained within this project.
   To adapt them to your project needs, you just need to patch the specific options after importing the baseline.
   See instructions on each of these files.